 Philip makes distinctive earthenware tableware decorated with applied finely detailed sprigs.
-More recently he has also prodiced a range of stoneware work.
+More recently he has also produced a range of stoneware work.

-Philip Wood was born in Manchester, was educated at Southampton and trained in pottery at Farnham School of Art from 1976 to 1979.
-From 1982 he attended the Royal College of Art, and in 1989 set up his pottery in Somerset.
+Philip Wood was born in 1957 in Manchester.
+He was educated at Southampton and trained in pottery at the Farnham School of Art from 1976 to 1979.
+From 1982 he attended the Royal College of Art, and in 1989 set up his own pottery in Somerset.

 Philip's work is distinctive and charming.
 He was first attracted to pottery because he loved stoneware and wanted to make it, but discovered over time that he was best suited to earthenware.
 He thinks it is because he is English, and earthenware is in his blood like instinct and inherited memory.